-We started our visit at the main cave, Gough’s Cave, which is where I think most people start.
-There’s an audio guide to the cave if you want it, including a children’s version.
+We started our visit to the main cave, Gough's Cave, which is where I think most people start.
+There's an audio guide to the cave if you want it, including a children's version.

 Note that this being a cave and a gorge, you won't be able to use a pushchair if you have a little one.

 The caves are very impressive and lit with lots of different colours.
 It doesn't feel claustrophobic.
 Be prepared to get dripped on though!
 It is a cave after all.

 If you have a well-behaved dog, they are allowed into the caves too.
 Ours was very pleased with a bit of the cave matured Cheddar Cheese sample she tried!

 The next cave is the 'Dreamhunters', which is an 'audiovisual experience' following the adventures of Early Man living in the caves.
 For young children, this might be quite scary.
 However, you can quickly walk through and out if you wish, with an early exit outside if you need to.

 After the Dreamhunters cave, you come out to climb Jacob's Ladder.
 This is 274 steps up the side of the Cheddar Gorge.